core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    item </pubsub/topics/3>
 ~~~~~~~~~~~

-### Creating a Topic
+### Creating a Topic {#topic-create}

-   A client can add a new topic to a collection of topics by submitting
-   a representation of the initial topic configuration (see
-   Section 3.1.3) in a POST request to the topic collection URI.
+A client can add a new topic to a collection of topics by submitting a representation of the initial topic configuration (see Section {{topic-configuration-representation}}) in a POST request to the topic collection URI.

-   If client just wants all the default configuration properties, it can
-   simply submit an empty CoRAL document.
+If client just wants all the default configuration properties, it can simply submit an empty CoRAL document.

-   On success, the server returns a 2.01 (Created) response indicating
-   the topic URI of the new topic.
+On success, the server returns a 2.01 (Created) response indicating the topic URI of the new topic.

 Example:
 ~~~~~~~~~~~
 => 0.02 POST
    Uri-Path: pubsub